-91. Risk scenario 1 is not identified as a substantive risk because the GM plant material would not be used as human food and animal feed, the small size and short duration of the proposed trial would restrict consumption of GM plant material by wild animals, the introduced proteins are not expected to be toxic or allergenic and the limits and controls of the field trial would restrict exposure of people and desirable animals to the GM plants.
+92. Risk scenario 1 is not identified as a substantive risk because the GM plant material would not be used as human food and animal feed, the small size and short duration of the proposed trial would restrict consumption of GM plant material by wild animals, the introduced proteins for increased abiotic stress tolerance are not expected to be toxic or allergenic, the HA-tag is not expected to elicit a strong immune response, and the limits and controls of the field trial would restrict exposure of people and desirable animals to the GM plants.
 Therefore, this risk could not be considered greater than negligible and does not warrant further detailed assessment.